Pachinko (novel)

 Pachinko is the second novel by Harlem-based author and journalist Min Jin Lee.
 Published in 2017, Pachinko is an epic historical fiction novel following a Korean family who immigrates to Japan.
 The story features an ensemble of characters who encounter racism, discrimination, stereotyping, and other aspects of the 20th-century Korean experience of Japan.

 Pachinko was a 2017 finalist for the National Book Award for Fiction.
-Apple Inc.'s streaming service Apple TV+ produced a television adaptation of the novel, and it was released in March 2022.
+Apple's streaming service Apple TV+ produced a television adaptation of the novel, and it was released in March 2022.

 Plot

 The novel is divided into three sections, which begin with quotations from the works of Charles Dickens, Park Wan-suh, and Benedict Anderson, respectively.